Viewable With ANY Browser

 Always use a serving bowl much larger than you think is necessary.
 When tossing a salad, there should be enough room to do so vigorously without getting salad all over the table.

 Be careful when mixing seasonings for the dressing.
 Except for possibly a slight hint of garlic, no one herb or spice should stand out and dominate the others.
-It's better for someone to not quite recognize what they are tasting in the dressing than to know for sure.
+It's better for someone not to quite recognize what they are tasting in the dressing than to know for sure.

 Because of the onion and cucumber, this is a strong-flavored salad.
 However, the basil tends to moderate the flavors.